schenlap/winwing_fcu/documentation/README.md

   - JOYSTICK_BASE2_2
 ```
 Each component has its own ID that can be used to send cmd/data to it.
 Different devices may share same components, so we could use the same componentID to route cmd/data to it.
 At this time, it is not clear what the magic `0x49` means.

+If a standalone component is considered to be a device, like FCU.

 ### Component ID